-For several years, Dr. Paul and Mr. Zandman have received incentive compensation as part of the 162(m) Plan.
-Beginning in 2014, Ms. Lipcaman, and Messrs.
-Wunderlich, Vandoorn, and Valletta also received a portion of their incentive compensation as part of the 162(m) Plan.
-The incentive compensation under the 162(m) Plan provides an annual cash bonus as a percentage of our "adjusted net earnings," as described below.
+The executive officers receive a portion of their incentive compensation as part of the Cash Bonus Plan.
+The incentive compensation under the Cash Bonus Plan provides an annual cash bonus as a percentage of our "adjusted net earnings," as described below.

 Over many years, we have viewed adjusted net earnings as the primary indicator of the performance of our executive management team.
 As more specifically addressed below, adjusted net earnings refers to net earnings determined in accordance with GAAP, adjusted to eliminate the after tax effects of items, positive or negative, that do not relate to our intrinsic operations.
-These items include, among others, executive compensation charges, asset write-downs, severance and restructuring costs, special tax items, and other items, such as unusual gains or losses that impact GAAP net earnings, not reflecting on-going operating activities.
+These items include, among others, goodwill and long-lived asset impairment charges, severance and restructuring costs, special tax items, and other items, such as unusual gains or losses that impact GAAP net earnings, not reflecting on-going operating activities.
 The calculation of adjusted net earnings is set forth in our annual report on Form 10-K as well as under the heading "Performance Measures and Metrics" in this proxy statement.
 We utilize this measure in part because it eliminates factors that mask the actual performance of on-going operations and because of its currency with other public companies in our industry.
-Accordingly, the Compensation Committee determined that the incentive compensation of Dr. Paul, and beginning with his appointment to Executive Chairman of the Board, Mr. Zandman, should be primarily in the form of a percentage of adjusted net earnings, with a cap (three times salary) to avoid compensation that in fact or in appearance might be deemed excessive.
+Accordingly, the Compensation Committee determined that the incentive compensation of Dr. Paul and Mr. Zandman should be primarily in the form of a percentage of adjusted net earnings, with a cap (three times salary) to avoid compensation that in fact or in appearance might be deemed excessive.
 There is no minimum adjusted net earnings threshold, and accordingly, the bonuses for Dr. Paul and Mr. Zandman begin to accrue with the first dollar of adjusted net earnings.

-Dr. Paul's bonus, since 2012, is equal to 1.25% of adjusted net earnings.
-Since January 1, 2012, Mr. Zandman's annual bonus is equal to 1.0% of adjusted net earnings.
-Notwithstanding the foregoing, pursuant to the 162(m) Plan, the maximum annual bonus either Dr. Paul or Mr. Zandman may receive is three times each executive's base salary.
+Dr. Paul's bonus is equal to 1.25% of adjusted net earnings.
+Mr. Zandman's annual bonus is equal to 1.0% of adjusted net earnings.
+There is no minimum adjusted net earnings threshold, and accordingly, the bonuses for Dr. Paul and Mr. Zandman begin to accrue with the first dollar of adjusted net earnings.

 Under their respective employment agreements, Ms. Lipcaman, and Messrs.
-Wunderlich, Vandoorn, and Valletta are each eligible to receive a performance bonus, based on the Company's overall and their individual performances.
-Prior to 2014, Ms. Lipcaman, and Messrs.
-Wunderlich, Vandoorn, and Valletta had maximum bonuses of 50%, 75%, 60%, and 60%, respectively, of their respective base salaries.
-Pursuant to amendments to their respective employment agreements in 2014, Ms. Lipcaman, and Messrs.
-Wunderlich, Vandoorn, and Valletta each now have a maximum annual bonus opportunity of 100% of their respective base salaries.
-Beginning in 2014, one element of the annual bonuses for Named Executive Officers other than Dr. Paul and Mr. Zandman is a straight percentage of adjusted net earnings, and other elements of such bonuses are expressed as a percentage of base salary, measured against specific performance goals.
-Additionally, beginning in 2014, the portions of such bonuses that are a straight percentage of adjusted net earnings for these Named Executive Officers are included in the 162(m) plan.
+Vandoorn, Valletta, Tse, Smejkal, and Gebhardt are each eligible to receive a performance bonus, based on the Company's overall and their individual performances.
+Ms. Lipcaman, and Messrs.
+Wunderlich, Vandoorn, Valletta, Tse, Smejkal, and Gebhardt each have a maximum annual bonus opportunity of 100% of their respective base salaries.
+One element of the annual bonuses for Executive Officers other than Dr. Paul and Mr. Zandman is a straight percentage of adjusted net earnings pursuant to the Cash Bonus Plan, and other elements of such bonuses are expressed as a percentage of base salary, measured against specific performance goals.
+Performance goals for purposes of the annual bonus award are recommended by the Chief Executive Officer and approved by the Compensation Committee and Board.
+The portions of such bonuses that are a straight percentage of adjusted net earnings for these Executive Officers are included in the Cash Bonus Plan.
+The bonuses earned for each Executive Officer in 2017 under the Cash Bonus Plan were as follows: